Massachusetts Roads - MA 12

 From the SB direction of Albert Dr.

-NB and SB in Fitchburg.
-The rusted 12 square is probably the first generation following the New England Routes - unless it actually dates from the New England Routes themselves!
+SB in Leominster, probably from the first generation of signs following the New England Routes - unless it actually dates from the New England Routes themselves!
 Either way, this is the last remaining shield of its kind.

 See if you can shake yourself away from that ancient treasure for the rest of this page.
 I continue north on MA 12 to a new cable-stayed bridge over something as mundane as a railroad at 5th St. Such a bridge makes a statement, in this case, that the city would rather spend its tax dollars on unnecessary adornments.